uavpal/disco-campan/README.md

 ## Note
 - Kudos to aragon and alexiter @ [rcgroups.com](https://www.rcgroups.com/forums/showthread.php?2728773-Official-Parrot-Disco-%2A%2A%2AOwner-s-Thread%2A%2A%2A)
 - Existing custom button mappings for your Disco will be lost by applying this mod.
 However, you can re-apply them manually afterwards in FreeFlight Pro.
+- The default tilt function via the **Left Slider** will not be available anymore after applying this mod.
 - The campan mod is independent of the [4G/LTE softmod](https://uavpal.com/disco), both can be installed at the same time.
 - To uninstall, click the controller icon &rarr; BUTTONS MAPPING &rarr; RESET in FreeFlight Pro.